 - Driving on the freeway (if required).

 Needless to say, you should be sure to practice the skills outlined on your state DMV website.
 But passing or failing may depend on how well you hone in on the little details and avoid common mistakes, according to instructor Eva Flores of DriversEd.com.

-She says that is absolutely critical to look over your shoulder for turns, including left turns.
+She says that it is absolutely critical to look over your shoulder for turns, including left turns.
 She instructs student drivers to SMOG:

 Additionally, she says to focus on the following to increase your chances of passing:

 - Avoid wide turns: Stay in your lane and follow through on turns.
 New drivers sometimes make a wide turn, which causes them to be in the wrong lane afterward.
 For instance, for a right turn at an intersection on a two-lane road, you should wind up in the right lane after turning.
 If you take it wide and end up in the left lane, then correct yourself by getting in the right lane but fail to signal or look over your shoulder, you may fail.

 - Stop ahead of limit lines: Be sure you don’t cross or get too close to road markings at intersections and such.

 - Make complete stops: Don’t roll to a slow speed, and keep going.
 A good rule is to count to three quickly after you stop before continuing.